Estimote/iOS-Fleet-Management-SDK/README.md

 If you have more Estimote devices, [Estimote Deployment app](https://itunes.apple.com/us/app/estimote-deployment/id1109375679?mt=8) will be a better choice.
 It uses Bulk Updater to propagate settings to multiple beacons at once.

 All the proximity monitoring features of this SDK have been deprecated and are no longer supported.
-Instead, **we strongly recommend [Estimote Proximity SDK for iOS](https://github.com/Estimote/iOS-Proximity-SDK) powered by Estimote Monitoring.** This iOS SDK, on the other hand, should be used for beacon fleet management (as new naming suggests right? :wink: ).
+Instead, **we strongly recommend [Estimote Proximity SDK for iOS](https://github.com/Estimote/iOS-Proximity-SDK) powered by Estimote Monitoring.** This Estimote Fleet Management SDK, on the other hand, should be used for beacon fleet management (as new naming suggests right? :wink: ).
 > :bulb: Keep in mind that tags & attachments from Estimote Proximity SDK are updated instantly, without the need to propagate settings to beacons.

 To learn more about Fleet Management SDK, review the [SDK documentation]([http://estimote.github.io/iOS-Fleet-Management-SDK/](http://estimote.github.io/iOS-Fleet-Management-SDK/)) and check the Developer Portal tutorial.
 Visit also [Estimote Cloud API docs](https://cloud.estimote.com/docs/).